symbol/symbol-docs/source/concepts/consensus-algorithm.rst

 Calculation
 ***********

-The importance can be calculated for each account as:
+The importance can be calculated for each account in the following manner:

     (1 - a) * (S') + a * || p / (S') * (t * (T') + n * (N')) ||

-The combination of Transaction Score and Node Score have a multiplier effect when Stake Score is low.
+The combination of Transaction Score and Node Score has a multiplier effect when Stake Score is low.
 Conversely, the multiplier effect is insignificant when Stake Score is high.

 .. |pos| raw:: html